Mayank-Prakash-Sharma18/math-english/content/english-advanced/application/differences-between-conclusion-inference-assumption.md

 I am relatively weaker in Maths, than in English. (here corollary = alternative way of saying the same thing)

 I am weak in Maths.
 (Statement/Cause) <br>
 If the Maths section would be tough in exam, than I have no chance of qualifying.
-(Implication)
+(Implication) -->

+## Winding Up

 We hope that this article was useful.
 If it was overwhelming, take a break and re-read the article again.
 Solve some questions.
 Apply these concepts.